 General concept

-The output of the portrayal engine is a set of drawing instructions, which link the feature type to a symbol reference.
+The output of the portrayal engine is a set of drawing instructions, which link the feature type to a symbol and/or alert reference.
 The geometry is either taken from the feature type or can be generated by the portrayal functions.
 The latter is supported by the concept of augmented geometry.

 Portrayal Coordinate Reference Systems (CRS)